Mounica1106/Capstone/README.md

 ## DATABASE CREATION:
 a.
 Connecting to Linux terminal to access MySQL server for database creation.

 b.
 In the database create 6 table corresponding to the files, with proper schema.

 c.
 Upload the data into the HDFS FTP

 d.
 Load the data into the table using appropriate delimiter.

 ## DATA AND SCHEMA TRANSFER TO HDFS AND HIVE

 a.
 Select a compressed file format (AVRO) for the data to be transferred.

 b.
 Use Sqoop command to transfer all table data to a specified location into HDFS directory.

 c.
 In Linux shell, transfer the .avsc schema file to another specified HDFS directory.

 ## HIVE DATABASE AND TABLE CREATION

 a.
 Create a database and external table for the table data imported.

 b.
 Load the data into external table using appropriate path and SerDes.

 c.
 Create views from the tables for specified purposes.

 ## 	HIVE AND SPARKSQL EXPLORATORY DATA ANALYSIS

 a.
 Use a database.

 b.
 Do EDA on the business problem asked.

 c.
 Open Jupyter notebook and create Spark Session instance.

 d.
 Use SparkSQL to perform EDA of the same business problems.

 e.
 Perform proper visualisation.

 ## 	SPARKML MODEL BUILDING

 a.
 Import all the required libraries in Jupyter Labs

 b.
 Data preparation to clean out duplicate and null values.

 c.
 Proper formatting of table fields.

-## Create categorical and continous features.
+d.
+Create categorical and continous features.

 e.
 Do Encoding on the categorical data and transform the data.

 f.
 Slit the dataset into train and test set.

 g.
 Perform Logistic Regression and Random Forest Classifier.

 h.
 Compare the result.

 # CHALLENGES FACED DURING THE PROJECT EXECUTION:

 A.	Creation of employee table with the specified data types was a hurdle

 B.	Data transformation in spark ML

 C.	ML Pipeline creation